 - In the Aaahh!!!
 Real Monsters platformer for the Sega Genesis, the second level is a school Gymnasium.
 Obstacles include basketball hoops, arena stands, and basketballs bouncing everywhere.

-- The series has a few stages based on race tracks (Mute City and Big Blue in Melee, Port Town Aero Dive and Mario Circuit in Brawl) that all have cars racing around the track while you fight.
+- The series has a few stages based on race tracks (Mute City and Big Blue in Melee, Port Town Aero Dive and Mario Circuit in Brawl, Rainbow Road and a new Mute City in For 3DS, a new Mario Circuit in For Wii U) that all have cars racing around the track while you fight.

-- Mischief Makers had a sports or rather Olympic themed stage where you had to win a certain amount of competitions to advance.
-100, 200, and 400 meter dashes, hurdles, long jump, some weird ball catching game, and math problems were among the tasks.
+- Mischief Makers had a sports or rather Olympic-themed stage where you had to win a certain amount of competitions to advance.
+100-, 200-, and 400-meter dashes, hurdles, long jump, some weird ball catching game, and math problems were among the tasks.

 - Sports Gym and Space Ball Stadium in The Jetsons: Cogswell's Caper.